YotpoLtd/magento2-module-yotpo-reviews/README.md

 ```

 ###### Metapackage File
-In the case your extension consists of multiple modules, a `composer.json` file must be included with your submission at the root of your extension's directory.
+A `composer.json` file must be included with your submission at the root of your extension's directory.
 Declare the `type` field as `metapackage` and list each module as a dependency in the order they must be installed.

 ```
 {